Research

 And now, to Enrico Fermi’s Alpine excursion.

-During the the break in classes for le quatorze juillet (literally, the 14th of July or Bastille Day) holiday in France, Cécile DeWitt-Morette scheduled an excursion for some of the students.
+During the the break in classes for le quatorze juillet (literally, the 14th of July or Bastille Day) holiday in France, Cécile DeWitt-Morette scheduled an excursion for some of the students and lecturers.
 She arranged for an invitation to visit the cosmic-ray laboratory at the top of the Mont Blanc Massif in the French Alps where temperatures at the peak are well below freezing even in the height of summer.
 Thus, Enrico Fermi, Léon van Hove, Afaf Sabry, and Roy Glauber began their epic journey to the École Polytechnique Cosmic Ray Laboratory near the peak of Aiguille du Midi in the French Alps.
 The only issue with this journey?
 Construction of the cable cars to the summit was not fully finished until 1955, a year after this expedition.
-What is now two trips in cabled cars was then four separate shorter journeys .
+What is now two trips in cabled cars was then four separate shorter journeys.
 Our brave physicists had to make their way up 12,605 feet on the make-do cabled conveyances used by construction workers to move material that were called “bennes,” which Glauber likens to steel buckets.
 When the cable cars were completed, they held the record for the world’s highest cable car until the 1970s.

 “We arrived at the foot of the mountain in the early afternoon and were not altogether surprised to be asked by an attendant to sign accident indemnity waivers before boarding the first of our four conveyances.
 It was the decaying remains of a cable car that must have been run for tourists generations earlier.
 Fermi gazed heavenward and hoped out loud that the cable was in better shape than the car.”